Jared Kushner's family firm accused of pushing out tenants

 Dust samples taken from nine apartments in May by consultants Olmsted Environmental Services turned up dangerously high levels of lead and crystalline silica.
 Breathing in tiny silica particles has been linked to lung cancer, liver disease and an incurable swelling of the lungs.

 The Kushner Cos. disputed the findings of the environmental report, alleging it appeared to be an updated version of a report prepared several years ago.
-The company didn't immediately respond when asked for comment about the lawsuit.
+The company didn't immediately respond when asked for comment about the lawsuit or the investigation launched by Democratic Gov. Andrew Cuomo's Tenant Protection Unit.

 Ronan Conroy says he complained to the Kushners several times, walking down to the sales office once to confront management in person.